 But mind you, there is that other side of them that you should not forget!
-Kids are kids, so they are bound to make mischiefs as well.
-I don’t mind how crazy kids can get with their mischievousness as long as they are made aware of the consequence of their actions.
+Kids are kids, so they are bound to make mischief as well.
+I don’t mind how crazy kids can get with their mischievousness as long as they are made aware of the consequences of their actions.
 This happened a few times to both me and the teacher.
 Some kids refused to follow the classroom rules and seemed to have their own set of rules.

 Sometimes, we were annoyed, sometimes it left us amused.
-I remember a kid who asked to be excused in class because she wanted to go to the toilet.
-It took a long time for her to come back that we wondered what went wrong with her.
+I remember a kid who asked to be excused from class because she wanted to go to the toilet.
+It took a long time for her to come back and we wondered what went wrong with her.
 Then, the teacher found out that the little girl was mopping the toilet’s floor because she found it dirty and wet.
 It was an innocent act yet it wasn’t following the rules.
 It was very funny though!

 Having the Time of My Life Now at 50

 So, how did the class start each day?
 My assigned years were the Primero (first grade), and the Segundo (second grade).
 The classes were 45 minutes each with 10 minutes of assembly time wherein students gathered on the floor with the teacher and me in front of them.
 We sang the weather song and asked them about the day, weather, and season.
 Since these years belong to the lower primary, we did this repeatedly every day.
 Then, we asked them how they were doing and informed them of the lesson and activities of the day.